Lodha Group: History

-It purchased 17 acres land in Mumbai's prime location from DLF for about ₹2700 crore, nearly four times higher than the price at which DLF had bought the land in 2005.
+It purchased 17 acres of land in Mumbai's prime location from DLF for about ₹2700 crore, nearly four times higher than the price at which DLF had bought the land in 2005.

-In November 2013, Lodha Group brought Macdonald House, London, a seven-storey building in central London from the Government of Canada for ₹3120 crore.
+In November 2013, Lodha Group bought Macdonald House, London, a seven-storey building in central London from the Government of Canada for ₹3120 crore.
 The company acquired 87 acres of land in Thane from Clariant Chemicals India for ₹1102.5 crore.

 It received an investment of ₹425 crore from Piramal Fund Management for one of the company's project in May 2016.

 In September 2019, it was announced that the company was about to sell 7 lakh sq ft office space in Mumbai, India to Singapore-based Varde Partners for about ₹1100 crore.
 Earlier, Lodha sold its 29-storey office building in Mumbai's Wadala for ₹1350 crore to Tata Group's retail arm Trent.

 In Q3 of 2020, India Ratings and Research (Ind-Ra) and Moody's upgraded the rating for Lodha to stable.
 After getting listed on stock exchange, Moody's Investors Service changed the outlook on the ratings to positive from stable in April 2021.

 The company launched its initial public offering on 7 April 2021.
 It got listed on National Stock Exchange of India and Bombay Stock Exchange on 19 April 2021.

 In September 2021, Tata Power entered into a partnership agreement with the group for setting up EV charging stations in housing societies and offices.

+In 2025, Lodha Group shifted its corporate headquarters to One Lodha Place in Worli, Mumbai.

 Partnership

-In September 2013, Lodha Group partnered with Donald Trump for the development of Trump Tower Mumbai, an 800-ft-tall, 77-storey residential tower at Lower Parel, Mumbai.
+In September 2013, Lodha Group partnered with Donald Trump for the development of Trump Tower, Mumbai, an 800-ft-tall, 77-storey residential tower at Lower Parel, Mumbai.
 Lodha Group has partnered with a number of celebrities to be brand ambassadors, including Aishwarya Rai, Amitabh Bachchan, Akshay Kumar and Twinkle Khanna.

 Controversy

 A buyer of Lodha Group's Wadala project flat published YouTube videos claiming irregularities by the company.
-The company sued the lady and her partner for defamation but lost the case in the court.
+The company filed suit for defamation but the right to an injunction was struck down.